Your Bradford supply chain runs on supplier relationships nobody has written down

 Exactly what you get

 You get your buyers' supply-chain knowledge turned into a company system: every supplier's lead time, terms, reliability and single-source risk recorded, with reorder timing driven by your own demand and credit exposure visible across all suppliers.
 When a buyer leaves, the intelligence stays.
-It draws on your inventory management software and accounting software for stock and credit, sits naturally alongside a warehouse management system, and feeds business intelligence dashboards so the owner sees supplier risk and exposure without asking the buying team.
+It draws on your inventory management software and accounting software for stock and credit, sits naturally alongside a warehouse management system, and feeds business intelligence (BI) dashboards so the owner sees supplier risk and exposure without asking the buying team.

 How to choose a developer in Bradford